uwplse/Cassius/README.md

 The relatively low rate of test failures (roughly 2% of tests) suggests that even in the unevaluated portions of the CSS standard, VizAssert's semantics is largely correct.
-If not, VizAssert could not have successfully passed the two main experiments.
+Neither could VizAssert have successfully passed the two main experiments without largely correct semantics for the core of CSS.

 Running VizAssert on new inputs